 In addition, you can use custom validation logic in your API controllers to conduct more sophisticated validation tasks.
 Examples include checking database constraints, executing business rule validations, and validating data against external sources.

 Remember to properly manage validation problems by returning appropriate error messages and HTTP status codes to the client.
-This enables consumers to receive meaningful feedback and ensures that they understand why their data was rejected.
+This enables consumers to receive meaningful feedback and understand why their data was rejected.

 Utilise Data Annotations and Validation Attributes in C#